Skip to main content Skip to navigation

 The U.S. Environmental Protection Agency (EPA) and IDEM closely monitor and regulate the entire Michigan City Generating Station – and NIPSCO’s other generating facilities – to determine any actions are necessary to ensure safety of the environment and the community.

-Published in April 2015, the federally mandated Coal Combustion Residuals (CCR) rule was specifically designed to ensure the safe disposal of coal ash material from power plants, reduce the risk of catastrophic failure, protect groundwater and ensure energy providers are maintaining proper record keeping and information made available to the public.
+The federally mandated 2015 Coal Combustion Residuals (CCR) rule was specifically designed to ensure the safe disposal of coal ash material from power plants, reduce the risk of catastrophic failure, protect groundwater and ensure energy providers are maintaining proper record keeping and information made available to the public.
+The Legacy CCR Rule also went into effect in 2024.

 When did the Michigan City Electric Generating Station begin operations?